EXPLAINER-The extent of global banks' Russian exposure | Business

 EXPLAINER-The extent of global banks' Russian exposure

-RBI also holds 2.2 billion euros in loans to Ukrainian customers.
-SOCIETE GENERALE Societe Generale, which controls Rosbank, had 18.6 billion euros https://www.societegenerale.com/sites/default/files/documents/2022-02/Q4-21-Financial-Results-Presentation.pdf of overall exposure to Russia at the end of last year - or 1.7% of the group total.
-More than 80%, or 15.4 billion euros, is held locally by Rosbank while cross-border exposure amounts to 3.2 billion euros, including 600 million euros in off-balance sheet items.

-European bank stocks have lost a fifth of their value since Russia invaded Ukraine last month.
+European bank stocks have lost a fifth of their value over the past month amid the Ukraine crisis.

-Western sanctions against Moscow have upended the financial sector, but the main hit to banks are the threats to the economic outlook and the prospect of higher interest rates.
-Investors worry banks will need to again hike loan loss provisions, which had been declining after the pandemic-driven spike in 2020.
+Western sanctions against Russia following its invasion of Ukraine have upended the financial sector, but the main hit to banks are the threats to the global economic outlook and the prospect of higher interest rates.
+Investors worry banks will again need to hike loan loss provisions, which had been declining after the pandemic-driven spike in 2020.
 The crisis is also reducing the chances of higher interest rates, which would have boosted income from lending.

 Some banks, however, are also directly exposed.
 Italian and French banks have the largest Russian exposure, representing just over $25 billion each at the end of September, followed by Austrian banks with $17.5 billion, Bank of International Settlements https://stats.bis.org/statx/srs/table/b4?c=RU&f=pdf data shows.